-Referring to her escape from Jeddah, the petitioner also mentions in her plea to the apex court of India, that Raham had planned to sell her to the Islamic States (ISIS), and was all set to travel to Syria along with her.
+Referring to her escape from Jeddah, the petitioner also mentions in her plea to the HC, that Raham had planned to sell her to the Islamic States (ISIS), and was all set to travel to Syria along with her.

 Raham is a member of Popular Front of India (PFI), which is now under the scanner of security agencies.
 The man allegedly forged the Aadhar card and passport of the petitioner, so as to ensure that Akshara's address is no longer linked to her parents anymore.

 The petition states that a marriage officer from Hebbal in Bangalore teamed up with Raham in forging the credentials of the petitioner, and they were married in May 2016.